Gaslit (TV series): Premise

 Gaslit begins in early 1972 and follows the story of the Watergate scandal through the lives of several individuals on its periphery.
-Nixon, for example, is rarely seen, while the main protagonist is Martha Mitchell—known as "The Mouth from the South" due to her propensity for talking to the press, often at inopportune times for her husband, John.
+President Nixon, for example, is rarely seen, while the main protagonist is Martha Mitchell—known as "The Mouth from the South" due to her propensity for talking to the press, often at inopportune times for her husband, John.
 He opens the series as Nixon's Attorney General.
 She is aware that her behavior makes her unpopular with the government and her husband, on one occasion telling the latter "get another wife if you want a silent one".
-Seen as a liability by both, she eventually blows the whistle on Nixon's knowledge of the activities of his staffer.
+Seen as a liability by both, she eventually blows the whistle on Nixon's knowledge of the activities of his staffers.

-Other perspectives come from the burglary's coordinator, G. Gordon Liddy, who leads a gang of ex-FBI agents and Cuban exiles.
+Other perspectives come from the burglary's coordinator, G. Gordon Liddy, who leads a gang of ex-CIA agents and Cuban exiles.
 He is also presented as a Nazi sympathizer—"an Apocalypse Now-style menace, a sage spouting nonsense who likes to hold his hand over a burning flame"—who presents the White House with a grand plan for the wholesale infiltration of the Democratic Party.
-John Dean, White House Counsel, is at first pleased to be chosen by the President himself for his position, but becomes increasingly unnerved at the extent of the administration's involvement in criminality until he realizes he is being set up as a fall guy.
+White House Counsel John Dean is at first pleased to be chosen for the position, but becomes increasingly unnerved at the extent of the administration's involvement in criminality until he realizes he is being set up as a fall guy.
 His personal life is also complicated by his engagement and subsequent marriage to a woman described as a "leftie" in the review by The Independent.
-The Daily Telegraph summarizes Gaslit as focusing "on the Watergate characters who were right at the center of the scandal but who have faded from public memory"; similarly, The Hollywood Reporter identifies the series as refocusing the events of 1972–1975 away from the white men in positions of political power to white wives, a black security guard, and Italian and Hispanic FBI field agents.
+The Daily Telegraph summarizes Gaslit as focusing "on the Watergate characters who were right at the center of the scandal but who have faded from public memory"; similarly, The Hollywood Reporter identifies the series as "refocusing the events of 1972–1975 away from the white men in positions of political power to white wives, a black security guard, and Italian and Hispanic FBI field agents."